overheat-org/Diseact/README.md

 };
 ```

 You can return a `string` or `InteractionReplyOptions`.
 Diseact will send it back with `interaction.reply`.
-If you not insert a return value, the interaction will be responding with void value, for discord not send an error.
-Like `<button/>`, `<modal/>` and `<selectmenu/>` have functions in parameters too. `OnSubmit` for modal, and `OnSelect` for selectmenu.
+If you don't insert a return value, the interaction will be replied with a void value, to avoid Discord sending errors.
+Like `<button/>`, `<modal/>` and `<selectmenu/>` have functions in parameters too. `OnSubmit` for modal, and `OnSelect` for select menu.
 Working the same way of `OnClick`.

 # Rendering

-To render our component we can do:
+To render our component, we can do:

 ```js
 Diseact.render(channel, <MyComponent />);